 ELECTION OF DIRECTORS Three persons have been nominated for election as Directors of Glacier for terms expiring at the annual meeting of shareholders to be held in the year 2001 and until their successors are duly elected and qualified.
 The nominees are Allen J. Fetscher, John S. MacMillan and F. Charles Mercord, each of whom currently serves as a director.
 See "PROPOSAL I: ELECTION OF DIRECTORS."
 If the Reorganization is approved, the persons serving as directors of Glacier will serve as the directors of GB.
-THE REORGANIZATION Background Glacier has identified a concern that the total number of issued and outstanding shares of Glacier Common Stock may have exceeded the number of shares of Common Stock that the Glacier Board was authorized to issue under the Glacier Certificate.
-In addition, although the Glacier Board approved the Stock Split, Glacier inadvertently failed to obtain shareholder approval of the Stock Split and file the required certificate of amendment to its Certificate of Incorporation.
+THE REORGANIZATION Background Glacier has identified a concern that the total number of issued and outstanding shares of Glacier Common Stock have exceeded the number of shares of Common Stock that the Glacier Board was authorized to issue under the Glacier Certificate.
+In addition, although the Glacier Board approved the Stock Split, Glacier failed to obtain shareholder approval of the Stock Split and file the required certificate of amendment to its Certificate of Incorporation.
+Duane, Morris & Heckscher LLP, special counsel to Glacier and GB (hereinafter referred to as "Delaware counsel"), has advised the Glacier Board that, as a result of these technical deficiencies, a substantial question exists under Delaware law concerning the effectiveness of the Stock Split and the validity of the Stock Split Shares and the Option Shares.
 See "PROPOSAL II: THE REORGANIZATION - Background."
 Reasons for the Merger Delaware counsel has advised Glacier that it may resolve the technical deficiencies that occurred in the Stock Split, as well as issues relating to the validity of the Stock Split Shares, by effecting the Reorganization.
-See "PROPOSAL II: THE REORGANIZATION - Reasons for the Merger."
+Delaware counsel has rendered an opinion that the Shares of GB to be issued in the Reorganization will be validly issued, fully paid and non-assessable.
+See "PROPOSAL II: THE REORGANIZATION - Reasons for the Reorganization."
 Recommendation of the Board of Directors THE GLACIER BOARD UNANIMOUSLY RECOMMENDS THAT ITS STOCKHOLDERS VOTE FOR APPROVAL OF THE REORGANIZATION AND MERGER AGREEMENT.
 See "PROPOSAL II: THE REORGANIZATION - Recommendation of the Board of Directors."
 Basic Terms of the Merger The Merger Agreement provides, among other things, that: (i) Glacier will be merged with and into GB, with GB being the surviving corporation; (ii) each share of Glacier Common Stock outstanding immediately prior to the Effective Time (including the Stock Split) will automatically be converted into one share of GB Common Stock; (iii) the GB Common Stock presently held by Glacier will canceled; and (iv) GB will amend its Certificate of Incorporation to change its name to "Glacier Bancorp, Inc." See "PROPOSAL II: THE REORGANIZATION - Basic Terms of the Merger."
 Exchange of Stock Certificates If the Reorganization is consummated, it will not be necessary for holders of Glacier Common Stock to exchange their existing stock certificates for GB Common Stock certificates.
 See "PROPOSAL II: THE REORGANIZATION - Exchange of Stock Certificates."